truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddSSHConnectionKeyPair.md

 TrueNAS automatically generates keypairs as needed when creating new **SSH Connections** or **Replication** tasks.

-To manually create a new keypair:
+To manually create a new key pair:
 1. Click **Add** on the **SSH Keypairs** widget.
 2. Click **Generate New** on the **SSH Keypairs** screen.
 3. Give the new keypair a unique name and click **Save**.